unicorn004/ShopHaven/README.md

 # ShopHaven

 ShopHaven is a fully functional e-commerce website built with Node.js, Express, MongoDB, and EJS.
-The application features user authentication, product management, and secure payment processing using Razorpay and Google OAuth.
+The application features user authentication, product management, secure payment processing using Razorpay, and a dynamic map for real-time order tracking and delivery routing.

 ## Table of Contents